kristian-lange/net-glimpse/README.md

 # net-glimps

-net-glimps consists of two independent parts: 1) Streaming of header data from your network interfaces via WebSockets, and 2) Visualization of this network traffic.
+I wanted to have a little tool that can give me a quick overview on what's going in my network.
+Tools like Wireshark are great but don't give you this 'glimps'.

-TODO why, wireshark
+net-glimps consists of two parts: 1) Visualization of network traffic, and 2) Streaming of header data from your network interfaces via WebSockets.

 ![screenshot](docs/screenshot1.png)

-### Using
+### Used technologies

 * Java, JavaScript
 * Pcap4J (https://github.com/kaitoy/pcap4j) to access network interfaces